 Pregnancy brings a lot of changes in a woman’s life.
-You experience morning sickness, mood swings, tiredness, frequent urination, contractions and what not.
+You experience morning sickness, mood swings, tiredness, frequent urination, contractions, and what not.
 All pregnant women experience this, but sometimes, women may be vulnerable to certain diseases and ailments, like shingles during pregnancy.
 Does this pose a risk during pregnancy?
-Find out!
+Let’s find out!

 Shingles is a skin disease.
 It is characterised by the occurrence of painful rashes, usually around either side of one’s upper body.

-Shingles are caused by Varicella zoster which is the same virus that causes chickenpox.
-People who have been affected by chicken pox in the past have a likelihood of developing shingles, as the virus could lie dormant in their body for years.
-Shingles outbreaks could also be catalysed by pre-existing conditions such as HIV, treatments such as chemotherapy and even corticosteroid medications, which are, ironically, administered to fight inflammation!
-All of these factors contribute toward lowering immunity and hence, create a viable environment in your body, for the virus to thrive!
+Shingles is caused by varicella-zoster, which is the same virus that causes chickenpox.
+People who have been affected by chickenpox in the past have a likelihood of developing shingles, as the virus could lie dormant in their body for years.
+Shingles outbreaks can also be catalysed by pre-existing conditions such as HIV, treatments such as chemotherapy and even corticosteroid medications, which are, ironically, administered to fight inflammation.
+All of these factors contribute toward lowering immunity and hence, create a viable environment in your body, for the virus to thrive.

 Symptoms of Shingles

-If anyone in your family has had chicken pox in the past or has a weak immune system; it is wise to keep a watch on these symptoms.
+If anyone in your family has had chickenpox in the past or has a weak immune system; it is wise to keep an eye out for these symptoms.